 In FireEye's case, the threat actor(s) likely knew that basic attack vectors weren't going to be successful.
 They obviously did their homework and picked their targets and had a sophisticated plan to deploy once someone let them in (gained access to the internal networks).

 Cybersecurity is not a "set it and forget it" situation.
 In order to protect against basic attacks, sophisticated attacks, and always evolving new threats, organizations need to have an on-going security program in order to lower the risks and associated impacts on their business.

-This starts with an assessment.
-In order to mature the security posture of an organization, there needs to be a stake in the ground and a "moment in time" for which all progress can be made.
+We start with an assessment.
+In order to mature the security posture of an organization, there needs to be a stake in the ground and a "moment in time" from which all progress can be made.

 Some assessments are based on risk, impact, and likelihood.
 Some assessments are assessing against a framework of controls for either industry-standard best practice, or for compliance requirements.
 Regardless of what is being assessed, the important output is the gaps in which an organization is deficient, often referred to as a gap-analysis.

 Once a gap-analysis report is generated, an organization can begin its remediation efforts and roadmap to achieve the desired outcome.
-In order to prioritize your plan, the above-mentioned factors risk, likelihood, and impact should always be considered as factors like cost, timelines, and resources (internal and external) are built into the plan.
+In order to prioritize your plan, the above-mentioned factors risk, likelihood, and impact should always receive equal consideration as factors like cost, timelines, and resources (internal and external) are built into the plan.

 It's easy to focus on the "low hanging fruit" in the security world.
 This is where a lot of organizations take the "DIY" approach, only to lose time/focus with other matters, and pushing security down the list.
 This is where the severity of a breach can become catastrophic to an organization.

 Dedicating the right resources (financial, internal, external, etc) to remediate gaps and increase security maturity is important.
 So is measuring the effectiveness of those efforts.